Gonza0922/NodeJS-React-Hotel-Booking/README.md

 - Database: MySQL
 - Frontend: React
 - DevOps: Docker
-- Other: NodeJS, JWT, Resend for email services, bcrypt for password and PIN encryption, zod for input validations, and cloudinary for images management
+- Other: NodeJS, JWT, Redis for caché, Resend for email services, bcrypt for password and PIN encryption, zod for input validations, and cloudinary for images management

 ## Prerequisites

 - Node.js
 - MySQL
+- Redis
 - Docker
 - Cloudinary

 ## Installation

+IMPORTANT: You should have redis installed and running

 ```
 git clone https://github.com/Gonza0922/NodeJS-React-Hotel-Booking